CIAM-Group/ICAM/README.md

 Please refer to the official instructions [Previous PyTorch Versions](https://pytorch.org/get-started/previous-versions/) to install the correct version of PyTorch, which is compatible with your CUDA version.

-We provide the official instructions to install torch 2.0.1 with CUDA 11.7:
+We provide the official instructions to install Torch 2.0.1 with CUDA 11.7:
 ```bash
 # CUDA 11.7
 pip install torch==2.0.1 torchvision==0.15.2 torchaudio==2.0.2